rust-lang/rust-forge/src/governance/council.md

 ## Credentials

-The Leadership Council does not have privileged access to administrative credentials for the project.
+The Council does not have privileged access to administrative credentials for the project.
 This access solely resides with the infrastructure team[^infra-creds].
 The infrastructure team's responsibilities include ensuring teams have the tools and access needed to do their work effectively, while balancing against security and maintainability of our infrastructure.
 The Council can help coordinate which teams should have access through policy.